Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 # Conclusion:

-\*\*opening sentence\*\*
+As the Author concludes this project, it is clear that the continued development of \'Identity\' as a proof of concept holds significant promise for meeting the needs of different businesses with varying levels of fault tolerance in different domains.

 ## Continued development

-Bringing a product such as 'Identity' to market, data analysis should be performed to make a product viable.
-'Identity' as a proof of concept could be scaled for different types of businesses with different fault tolerance levels in different domains.
+Before bringing a product like \'Identity\' to market, it\'s important to perform data analysis to ensure its viability.
+However, as a proof of concept, \'Identity\' could be scaled to meet the needs of different businesses with varying levels of fault tolerance in different domains.
+This flexibility makes \'Identity\' a promising solution for businesses looking to enhance their security and authentication processes

 Security Tiers: